arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/nicla-vision-imu/content.md

 ## Conclusion

-In this tutorial we have learned how to use the **Arduino_LSM6DSOX** library to access the IMU on the Nicla Vision.
-With this we learned how to print the gyroscope and accelerometer data in the Arduino IDE serial monitor.
+In this tutorial you have learned how to use the **Arduino_LSM6DSOX** library to access the IMU on the Nicla Vision.
+With this you learned how to print the gyroscope and accelerometer data in the Arduino IDE Serial Monitor.